 NOTE: We have recently acquired a few sections of Huey and Cobra rotor chains that are in good condition for creating bracelets.
 They have been authenticated by NW Helicopters in cooperation with engineers at Bell Helicopters.
 They have provided us signed and notarized documents of authenticity.
 We have both bright silver stainless steel and black high strength steel.
 As a service to our veterans, their service, and their memory, we are asking that only Huey crew members who survived crashes and close relations inquire about obtaining one of these rare bracelets.
 They have profound meaning to those who paid greatly to earn them.
 We wish to respect the symbolism of these bracelets by limiting their availability to those who best deserve and respect them.

-please complete this form or email Travis.
 And, if you have stories or information about the chain and bracelets, please share them!
 We are trying to build an article from first-hand accounts from the vets who were there.
 Just email your story about the bracelets to firstname.lastname@example.org.

 Legend has it that Vietnam War helicopter crews who survived crashes in Bell UH-1 “Huey” helicopters made bracelets, sometimes called “hard luck bracelets,” from the wreckage’s rotor chain (also known as “silent chains”, or “shoot down chains) to wear as a badge of honor (read: “Vietnam Veteran Comforted by Surprise Huey Helicopter Chain Bracelet“).
 The bracelet signified that the crew had survived a crash from being shot down, or a tail rotor failure of some kind.
 Often, the crew chiefs would simply file and pull a pin in the chain, size it, replace the pin, then hammer it closed.
 We now know, after personally communicating with over 100 veterans, that the legend is real.